ynizon/renpy-editor/readme.md

 When you have a lot of scenes, you can chain them with actions.
 When you have finished your story, export the script to Ren'Py and enjoy your visual novel.

-##Install
+## Install
 - composer update
 - npm install && npm run dev
 - php artisan migrate:refresh --seed
+- login with admin@admin.com / admin

+## Settings
 - folder public/stories must be writable

-##Errors
+- rename .env.example into .env then update with your config
+- for sqlite, rename database/database.sqlite.empty into database/database.sqlite

+## Errors
 - in few linux configurations, you will have a problem with the library vendor\sunra\php-simple-html-dom-parser\Src\Sunra\PhpSimple\simplehtmldom_1_5\simple_html_dom.php
-- For the moment, fix this like this:
+- For the moment, fix it like this:
 - Line 696
 - $pattern = "/([\w:\*]*)(?:\#([\w]+)|\.([\w]+))?(?:\[@?(!?[\w:]+)(?:([!*^$]?=)[\"']?(.*?)[\"']?)?\])?([\/, ]+)/is";
 - Line 1378